thomsn/bike_counters/README.md

 - call 'python clean_data.py' or run the script with your own favorite method,
 - assuming everything went well, the results should be returned in the form of a file named 'ottawa_bike_counters.csv'.

+The csv file can also be found at https://www.kaggle.com/m7homson/ottawa-bike-counters/home

 Have fun visualizing!